-Uncovering sham marriages is a top priority of U.S. Citizenship and Immigration Services, which believes that a high number of the marriage-based green card applications it receives are fraudulent.
-USCIS is well aware that some U.S. citizens accept money to marry a foreign-born person, and some even create illegal, organized services that arrange marriages between U.S. citizens and green-card-seeking foreign nationals.
+Uncovering sham marriages is a top priority of U.S. Citizenship and Immigration Services, which has long believed that a high number of the marriage-based green card applications it receives are fraudulent.
+USCIS is well aware that some U.S. citizens accept money to marry a foreign-born person.
+Some even create illegal, organized services that arrange marriages between U.S. citizens and green-card-seeking foreign nationals.

-Don't wait until the last minute to look for ways that you can prove that you are really married, that you live together (if you already do) and that you trust each other enough to share financial and other personal matters.
+Don't wait until the last minute to look for ways that you can prove to U.S. immigration authorities that you are really married, that you live together (if you already do) and that you trust each other enough to share financial and other personal matters.
 Also take steps to prepare for a future together.
-For example, a U.S. citizen in a sham marriage might not remember to add his or her new spouse as a beneficiary to a company-sponsored life insurance policy—while someone in a real marriage would, or at least should.
+For example, a U.S. citizen in a sham marriage might not remember to add a new spouse as a beneficiary to a company-sponsored life insurance policy—while someone in a real marriage would, or at least should.

 Some other important steps might include:

-You will be asked, at various points throughout the application process, to supply documentary proof of your shared life.
-So, in addition to keeping copies of the contracts or other documents that go with the above-described matters (i.e. an apartment lease or car title), you should set aside copies of other records and documents showing that you are really married.
+You will be asked, at various points throughout the immigration application process, to supply documentary proof of your shared life.
+So, in addition to keeping copies of the contracts or other documents that go with the above-described matters (such as an apartment lease or car title), you should set aside copies of other records and documents showing that you are really married.
 These might include:

-What that means is that you'll have to file another application (Form I-765) in approximately two years, supplying still more proof that your marriage is bona fide.
+What that means is that you'll have to file another application (USCIS Form I-751) in approximately two years, supplying still more proof that your marriage is bona fide.
 A mistake that many couples make is to supply old documents, sometimes even the same ones as they submitted originally.

 If you are having difficulty finding proof of your bona fide marriage, or are worried about attending the green card interview, consult an experienced U.S. immigration attorney.
 The attorney can help you figure out good forms of evidence and prepare the paperwork.
 If you are adjusting status (applying for your green card in the U.S.), the attorney can also accompany you to your USCIS interview.